 - Feeling dissatisfied with your life

-When you no longer love some aspects of your life, such as your career, relationship, or any other things you don’t like about your life, you might find yourself showing some of the signs of self-sabotage.
+When you no longer love some aspects of your life, such as your career, relationship, or any other things you don’t like about your life, you might find yourself showing some signs of self-sabotaging behavior.
 Your reason for self-sabotage might be that you are either consciously or subconsciously doing these things while looking for a way out.

 For instance, if you are stuck working at a job that you no longer love, you might find yourself having self-sabotaging behaviors such as picking fights with colleagues, turning in shoddy work, missing deadlines, or sleeping at work, all of which might eventually get you fired.